UoNRobotX/image-processing/README.md

 * View sample network inputs.
     * `python3 findBuoys.py samples trainingData.txt filterData.txt -o out.jpg`
     * View out.jpg

-## Viewing graph and training/testing statistics with tensorboard.
+* View graph and training/testing statistics with tensorboard.
-* The coarse or detailed network should have been trained or tested at least once.
+    * The detailed network should have been trained or tested at least once.
-* `tensorboard --logdir=summaries`
+    * `tensorboard --logdir=detailedSummaries`
     * Open a browser to localhost:6006